namuan/slopo/README.md

 1. `similarity_threshold` filters out code unit pairs whose embeddings are not similar enough.
 The calculated value is cosine similarity ranging from `-1` to `1` where `1` means the same.
 2. Similar pairs are grouped in clusters.
 3. Units in clusters are reranked after applying a boost.
 Boost is calculated based on the number of directory hops required to reach the other file in the pair (max.
 15%).
 If they are in the same file, the boost is calculated based on distance in number of lines (max.
 10%). `rerank_threshold` filters out clusters whose highest-scoring pair is not high enough.

+### Exact-copy duplicates

+The main goal of this tool is to detect non-exact code duplication, but exact copies (identical code at multiple paths) are reported too, just handled a little differently from merely similar code:

+- The report shows the code once, listing every path where it appears, instead of repeating identical snippets.
+- The `analyze` command reports the "similarity ratio" (the share of code units flagged as similar) in two variants: including and excluding exact copies.